sebinsua/express-keenio/README.md

 Keen.IO has a set limit of 1000 on the number of event properties belonging to an Event Collection and after this it will drop all events and error.

-The middleware provides defaults which should ensure this doesn't happen, but I **STRONGLY** recommend switching to explicit whitelists as soon as you become reliant on the system and understand what's important for your analytics needs.
+I **STRONGLY** recommend switching to explicit whitelists once you are reliant on the analytics system.

 ### Whitelist Properties